getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 parameters `slave1` and `slave2` declare if the regions defined in `rg1` and `rg2` are correspondingly considered as "slaves".
-By default `slave1` is true and `slave2` is false, i.e. `rg1` contains the slave surfaces, while 'rg2' the master surfaces.
+By default `slave1` is true and `slave2` is false, i.e. `rg1` contains the slave surfaces, while `rg2` the master surfaces.
 Preferably only one of `slave1` and `slave2` is set to true.

-The parameter `aug_version` indicates the augmentation strategy : 1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one, 3 for the unsymmetric method with augmented multiplier and 4 for the unsymmetric method with augmented multiplier and De Saxce projection.
+The parameter `aug_version` indicates the augmentation strategy :
+1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one,
+3 for the unsymmetric method with augmented multiplier and 4 for the unsymmetric method with augmented multiplier and De Saxce projection.

-Basically, this brick computes the matrices BN and BT as well the vectors gap and alpha and calls the basic contact brick.
+Basically, this brick computes the matrices :math:`B_N` and :math:`B_T` as well the vectors gap and alpha and calls the basic contact brick.